Skip to main content

 4. After auditions, drag and drop successful students from the audition team into the confirmed ensemble team (Column View is helpful here):

-5. Use the email feature in the Teams area to notify successful students and their parents or guardians
+5. Use the Email Teams feature in the Teams page to notify successful students and their parents or guardians

-6. Email the remaining students in the audition team to let them know the outcome.
+6. Email the remaining unsuccessfully auditioned students in the audition team to let them know the outcome.

 Age-based ensembles (open to all eligible students)